-Facebook and Twitter play bigger role in Congressional election hacking probe
+Facebook and Twitter play bigger role in Congressional election-hacking probe

 What ultimately swayed the company’s mind (officially) was the fact that the investigation goes to the integrity of the nation’ selection process… and that the tools used were so sophisticated that “understanding those efforts requires a united effort, from across the technology, intelligence and political communities.”

-At Twitter, meanwhile, executives from its Washington DC office will appear before the Senate committee investigating Russian interference in the election.
+At Twitter, meanwhile, executives from its Washington, DC office will appear before the Senate committee investigating Russian interference in the election.

 “Twitter engages with governments around the world on public policy issues of importance and of interest to policymakers.
 We are cooperating with the Senate Select Committee on Intelligence in its inquiry into the 2016 election and will meet with committee staff next week,” a spokesperson for the company wrote in an email.
 “Twitter deeply respects the integrity of the election process, a cornerstone of all democracies, and will continue to strengthen our platform against bots and other forms of manipulation that violate our Terms of Service.”